Dissipative superradiant spin amplifier for enhanced quantum sensing: Conclusion

 In this work, we have proposed and analyzed a simple yet powerful protocol to reduce the detrimental impact of readout noise in quantum metrology protocols.
 Unlike previous ideas for spin amplification, our protocol is effective for dissipative ensembles of standard two-level systems, and does not require a large single-spin cooperativity.
 It allows a system with a highly inefficient spin readout to ultimately reach the SQL within a factor of two.

 Our protocol uses the well-known physics of superradiant decay for a new task, namely, amplification of a signal encoded initially in any transverse component of a spin ensemble.
 In contrast to usual treatments of superradiance, we are not interested in the emitted radiation.
 Instead, we use superradiance as a tool to induce nonlinear amplification dynamics in the spin system.
 The gain factor of our protocol achieves the maximum possible scaling, $G_\mathrm{max} \propto \sqrt{N}$ in the large-$N$ limit.
 The added noise associated the amplification is close to the minimum allowed value one would expect for a quantum-limited bosonic amplifier.
 While single-spin dissipation and finite temperature do reduce the gain, they do no change the fundamental scaling $\propto \sqrt{N}$.
-In the case of single-spin dissipation, we stress that maximum gain can be achieved by having a large collective cooperativity, i.e.~one does \emph{not} need a large single-spin cooperativity.
+In the case of single-spin dissipation, we stress that maximum gain can be achieved by having a large collective cooperativity, i.e., one does \emph{not} need a large single-spin cooperativity.
 Our protocol is compatible with standard dynamical decoupling techniques to mitigate inhomogeneous broadening effects.
 Note that another unique aspect of our scheme is that it amplifies all spin directions perpendicular to the $z$ axis equally (as opposed to only amplifying a single direction in spin space).
 This could potentially be a useful tool in measurement schemes beyond generalized Ramsey protocols.

 Our work also suggests several fruitful directions for future work.
-For example, combining dissipative spin-amplification techniques with spin squeezing, one could potentially achieve near-Heisenberg-limited sensitivity in systems with highly imperfect spin readout.
+It would be interesting to combine the dissipative amplification mechanism introduced here with dissipative spin squeezing to achieve near-Heisenberg-limited sensitivity in systems with highly imperfect spin readout.
 On a fundamental level, the intrinsic nonlinearity of spin systems requires generalizations of the existing bounds on added noise of phase-preserving amplifiers.
 The fact the amount of added noise is very similar both in the purely dissipative case and in the coherent $\kappa \to 0$ limit may hint at a more fundamental reason to explain the numerically found level of $\sigma_\mathrm{add}^2 \approx 1.3$.
 Regarding experimental platforms for quantum sensing, it would also be interesting to study the dynamics and utility of dissipative spin amplification in ensembles where intrinsic dipolar spin-spin interactions are strong.